Latreillia elegans: Life cycle and reproduction

-Feeding and Ecological Interactions
+Feeding and ecological interactions

-The diet and feeding behavior of L.elegans is not recorded, however, they are likely omnivorous like most members of the infraorder Brachyura, feeding on algae, bacteria and detritus.Despite not having their ecological role clearly stated, it is likely that, like most other crabs, L. elegans have a significance in the food web on multiple levels.
+The diet and feeding behavior of L. elegans is not recorded, however, they are likely omnivorous like most members of the infraorder Brachyura, feeding on algae, bacteria and detritus.
+Despite not having their ecological role clearly stated, it is likely that, like most other crabs, L. elegans have a significance in the food web on multiple levels.
 At any stage of their life cycle, they may serve as prey for larger invertebrates and vertebrates or as predators and competition to smaller marine organisms.
 Furthermore, there has been a study on a potential relationship between L. elegans and sea pens (Pennatula phosphorea).
 L. elegans have been observed to climb on sea pens potentially using them as a source of food or even as a source of elevation for better access to food/prey.
-It is also suggested that the sea pens may provide protection and shelter as the L.elegans tended to chose sea pens with coloring similar to their own, creating protection from predators through camouflage.
-This potential relationship provides some insight into the L.elegans role in promoting biodiversity in soft bottom environments in tropical waters.
+It is also suggested that the sea pens may provide protection and shelter as the L. elegans tended to choose sea pens with coloring similar to their own, creating protection from predators through camouflage.
+This potential relationship provides some insight into the L. elegans role in promoting biodiversity in soft bottom environments in tropical waters.